 Can I go on holiday to France?

-At the moment, unless you are on the small list of exceptions, you cannot travel to France from the UK.
+At the moment, unless you are on the small list of exceptions, you cannot travel to France from the UK, at least until the 17th of May.
 Additionally, since August 2020, UK travellers have to quarantine for 2 weeks when travelling back to the UK.
-From January 15th, you need to have a negative Covid test on arrival in France and on arrival in the UK.
+Since the 15th of March, France has lifted travel restrictions for anyone coming from the UK, however you need a negative Covid test and commit to self-isolate for 7 days.